girlyhub/hello-world/README.md

 # hello-world
 something simple l
-Hi my name is jeong girl Park! nice to meet you!
+Hi my name is Park!
+nice to meet you!
 I want to learn useful coding
 github can be help me to do this!